 With the big day nearly upon us, I decided it was time to start visiting some beers of Christmas past.
 This one I’ve been hanging on to since last December.

 Beer Name: Four Horsemen

 Brewery: Idle Hands Craft Ales (Malden, MA)

-Mouthfeel: Fluffy, medium body with a moderate amount of carbonation.
+Mouthfeel: Medium-plus with a fairly low-level of carbonation.

 Hype: I think I recall fans of the brewery being excited about this one, though Idle Hands typically doesn’t get caught up in the hype game.